 A hacker may take advantage of vulnerabilities in the authorization process to log in as a legitimate user, thereby gaining access to a user’s personal information.
 Insecure Authorization should not be confused with Insecure Authentication (the fourth point on this list), in which the hacker tries to bypass the authentication process.

 In order to avoid insecure authorization checks, developers are required to do the following:

 - Verify the roles and permissions of the authenticated user using only information contained in backend systems.
 Avoid relying on any roles or permission information that comes from the mobile device itself;

-- Backend code should independently verify that any incoming identifiers associated with a request (operands of a requested operation) that come along with the identify match up and belong to the incoming identity;
+- The backend code should independently verify that any incoming identifiers associated with a request (operands of a requested operation) that come along with the identity match up and belong to the incoming identity;

 In general, code quality issues can be avoided by doing the following:

 - Maintain consistent coding patterns that everyone in the organization agrees upon;

 - Write code that is easy to read and well-documented;